ItsYusufDemir/syseng-devops-cloud-roadmap/README.md

 Then, I saw that this area is much more used by companies that have their own servers.
 Others are using cloud providers like AWS, Azure or GCP.
 So I also dive into this area.
 I got my Azure Fundementals (AZ-900) certificate.
 But this is not enough.
 Also, realized a technology called kubernetes is on the trend and I was sure that I should also dive into DevOps world where I can both enjoy and be up-to-date with the new technologies.

-Finally, I decided to go with this career and share my theoretical and hands-on progress in this repository to make this journay to document my growth and contribute to the community.
+Finally, I decided to broaden my career and share my theoretical and hands-on progress in this repository to make this journay to document my growth and contribute to the community.

 # The Methodology